vitessio/website/content/en/docs/get-started/scaleway.md

 helm install ../../helm/vitess -f 101_initial_cluster.yaml
 ```

 This will bring up the initial Vitess cluster with a single keyspace.
+If you receive an error about _no available release name found_, it is a [known helm issue](https://github.com/helm/helm/issues/3055#issuecomment-356347732).

 ### Verify cluster